-The Continuum of Ownership, updated by Barbara Bray (2018), is a derivative adapted from the original content by Bray and Kathleen McClaskey (2015) with graphics by Sylvia Duckworth.
-This continuum is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+The Development of Ownership by Barbara Bray (2018) is a derivative adapted from the original continuum and content by Bray and Kathleen McClaskey (2015) with graphics by Sylvia Duckworth.
+The content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 I’ve had many conversations educators who commented that developing ownership of learning takes time and that it doesn’t always happen in school.
 Most of us grew up in a system that valued sameness and compliance.
 In fact, many of the change agents I had conversations with during my podcasts who are successful entrepreneurs today had similar experiences that I had during their K-12 education.
 They stated that they did not have a voice in their learning and found ways to just follow the game of school.
 There was no ownership of their learning except outside of school.

 The following four phases below and in the graphic above show how any learner moving from Compliance to Autonomy can build the self-confidence they need to own and drive the learning.